diving in pemba

 Swahili Divers owns and operates 4 custom designed dive boats.
 These vessels have been designed and equipped specifically for diving and contain all of the equipment to make your trip comfortable and safe.

-A maximum of 5 divers per group.
+A maximum of 4 divers per professional guide.

 Can non-divers come on the boat?